endeavorcomm/le-cms/setup-cert-mgmt-system.md

     Now try logging into the machine, with:   "ssh 'certbot@remote-ip-address'" and check to make sure that only the key(s) you wanted were added.

-Then try connecting to the remote server
+Then try connecting to the remote server.

     ssh 'certbot@remote-ip-address'

-Enter the certbot user's password and you should be logged in (this may not be needed) Now type exit to close the session
+Enter the certbot user's password and you should be logged in (this may not be needed).
+Now type exit to close the session.
-Then connect again, and you shouldn't be prompted for the password this time
+Then connect again, and you shouldn't be prompted for the password this time.

 When doing ssh 'certbot@remote-ip-address' and you get something like: